You will find here our Jazz January 2021 selection, with 10 albums (and tracks) released this month that clearly got our attention.

 (Ubuntu)

-The third installment of the Climbing In Circles project after its Pt.
+The third installment of the Climbing In Circles project after Pt.
 1 (2019) and Pt.
 2 (2019).
 Discover the entire album on Bandcamp.

 Liam Noble: piano; Matthew Herd: saxes; Will Glaser: drums